Karl Eibl

 Karl Eibl (23 July 1891 – 21 January 1943) was an Austrian general in the Wehrmacht of Nazi Germany during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves and Swords.
 He also served in World War 1 as an officer in the Austrian Landwehrregiment 21.

-Eibl was killed north-west of Stalingrad on 21 January 1943, during the chaotic retreat forced by the Russian offensive, Operation Little Saturn, when Italian soldiers mistook his command vehicle for a Soviet armored car and blew it up with hand grenades.
+Eibl was killed north-west of Rossosch on 21 January 1943, during the chaotic retreat forced by the Russian offensive, Operation Little Saturn, when Italian soldiers mistook his command vehicle for a Soviet armored car and blew it up with hand grenades.
 There is a memorial monument dedicated to him in the city park of Krems, Austria.
-However, the causes on the death of EIbl are still controversary.
-According to References sourced from "General Nasci's daily reports and bulletins of the Italian Alpinjaeger corps in Russia", the General Eibl was killed on the night of 21 January 1943 because he was blown up on an unexploded bomb.
-The explosion wounded him in a foot and later on, he was transported to Krawzowka, where he underwent the amputation of his foot; he died.
+However, the circumstances of EIbls death are still controversial.
+According to References sourced from "General Nasci's daily reports and bulletins of the Italian Alpinjaeger corps in Russia", Eibl was killed on the night of 21 January 1943 because he was blown by an unexploded bomb.
+The explosion wounded him in a foot and later on, he was transported to a casualty collection point in the village Krawzowka (or Kravzoka), northwest of Rossosh, where he underwent the amputation of his foot.
+He died afterward.